EthannSchneider/Gideon/README.md

 # Gideon
 Gideon is a discord Bot for personnal use <br>
 He can play music (with youtube) <br>
-tell you joke and my other thing <br>
+tell you joke and many other thing <br>
 !help ;)

 ## Table of Contents